-The Civil Engineering Department offers a graduate program of study leading to a Master of Science degree in Civil Engineering in the following areas: Environmental/ Water Quality Engineering - environmental quality analysis and management, water and waste treatment, control of toxic substances; Geotechnical Engineering - properties and behavior of soil and their application to practical problems, soil improvement and ground stabilization, and soil dynamics and earthquake engineering; Structural Engineering - earthquake resistant steel and concrete design applied to buildings and bridges, structural dynamics, structural mechanics and finite element methods; Transportation Engineering - traffic flow, planning theory and system management applicable to all modes with emphasis on highway and rail passenger transportation; interdisciplinary study with other areas of civil engineering as well as with nonengineering areas (e.g., Environmental Studies, Geography, Government, and Organizational Behavior and Environment) may also be arranged; Water Resources Engineering - advanced hydraulics and modern hydrologic techniques, flood forecasting, groundwater flow modeling, water resources management and policy formulation.
+The Civil Engineering Department offers a graduate program of study leading to a Master of Science degree in Civil Engineering in the following areas of concentration:

+- Environmental/Water Quality Engineering environmental quality analysis and management, water and waste treatment, control of toxic substances; - Geotechnical Engineering properties and behavior of soil and their application to practical problems, soil improvement and ground stabilization, and soil dynamics and earthquake engineering; - Structural Engineering earthquake resistant steel and concrete design applied to buildings and bridges, structural dynamics, structural mechanics and finite element methods; - Transportation Engineering traffic flow, planning theory and system management applicable to all modes with emphasis on highway and rail passenger transportation; interdisciplinary study with other areas of civil engineering as well as with non-engineering areas (e.g., Environmental Studies, Geography, Government, and Organizational Behavior and Environment) may also be arranged; and - Water Resources Engineering advanced hydraulics and modern hydrologic techniques, flood forecasting, groundwater flow modeling, water resources management and policy formulation.

-Each area of study consists of a set of core courses, a choice of electives, and culminating requirements, all selected by the student and approved by an advisor.
-Practicing engineers who do not have a degree objective may choose to enroll in selected courses, as part of a continuing education program.
+Each area of concentration consists of a set of core courses, a choice of electives, and culminating requirements; all selected by the student and approved by an advisor.
+Practicing engineers who do not have a degree objective may choose to enroll in selected courses as part of a continuing education program.